cometbft/knowledge-base/protocols/mempool/protocol-abstract.md

 clauses of the algorithm, peers are likely to receive the relayed transactions in different orders.

-The next algorithm is refinement of the above presented algorithm so that to address those limitations.
+The next algorithm refines the above algorithm by addressing those limitations. address those limitations.
 This first algorithm, however, is relevant because it is easier to analyze and allows a simplified representation of the